mheap/nexmo-developer/_use_cases/en/two-way-sms-for-customer-engagement.md

 ## Send an SMS notification

-In this tutorial, to send an SMS you add the [Nexmo REST API client for Ruby](https://github.com/Nexmo/nexmo-ruby) to your app:
+In this tutorial, to send an SMS you add the [Vonage Server SDK for Ruby](https://github.com/Nexmo/nexmo-ruby) to your app:

 **Gemfile**